vlvrd/bondo/content/about/me.md

 i spend lots of nights with my back to the floor. that's usually how i prepare for the next day. in a way, i like to picture myself watching the night sky while doing this. like i'm reaching beyond.

-i'm working towards improving free culture, diversity, inclusion, free speech and private conversations.
+i'm working towards improving free culture, diversity, inclusion, free speech and private conversations. i like coloring stuff, singing out loud, building computer systems, martial arts, spaceships, nature and eating.

-i'm also bruce lee's reincarnation and an amateur space explorer.

 my name is sergio valverde.